tenuous

 this Autumn?

-after a Summer spent crying,
+after a Summer spent wailing,

 wet, yet fruitless